How to Easily Measure Your Ring Size at Home With Our Custom Ring Size Chart

 Does ring style impact ring size?

-What should I do if I'm in between ring sizes?
+What to do if you're in between ring sizes

 How to Secretly Find Your Partner's Ring Size

-Wondering how to measure ring size without your partner knowing?
-Don't worry!
-You don't have to ruin a surprise proposal by asking your partner their ring size.
+Wondering how to measure ring size at home without your partner knowing?
+You don't necessarily have to ruin a surprise proposal by asking your partner their ring size up front.
 Find an insider source who might have the scoop on what ring size they wear.
-A parent, best friend or sibling may know, or they may be able to work their magic to find out their ring size without them suspecting a thing.
+A parent, best friend or sibling might know, or they may be able to work their magic to find out their ring size without them suspecting a thing.

 "Also pay attention to the jewelry they're already wearing," Duke says.
 "Do they have a ring that fits on their left ring finger or even the middle finger?
 If so, wait for them to remove it and secretly take it to a jeweler to be sized.
 If they only take it off to work out or shower and you have limited access to the ring, buy a bar of soap and press the ring in to make a mold.
 Your jeweler should be able to use the markings to identify the correct ring size."

-If your partner literally only takes off their rings to lotion their hands for five seconds, slip the ring on your finger and note exactly where it fits on your finger.
+If your partner literally only takes off their rings to lotion their hands for five seconds, slip the ring on your finger and note exactly where it falls.
 Using the various ring size charts and sizers, you or a jeweler should be able to replicate the fit.
-If all else fails, go for a larger ring size; it's easier to resize a ring smaller than it is to go bigger.
+If all else fails, go for a larger ring size; It's easier to resize a ring and make it smaller than it is to go bigger.

 Where to Get Your Engagement Ring Properly Sized